raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step10.md

 ### Discussion

 Share how you got on and any issues you are having in the comments below.
 Post a link to a video of your robot once you have got it moving!
+You may need to use a video-hosting platform such as [YouTube](http://www.youtube.com).